Paddy Pimblett: Bio, UFC Record, Net Worth & Next Fight (2025–2026)

 Conclusion

 Paddy Pimblett is more than just a fighter; he is a phenomenon.
 He has successfully transitioned from a regional curiosity to a legitimate world-title contender.
-While his eating habits and outspoken nature continue to draw scrutiny, his results inside the cage speak for themselves.
-As he prepares to challenge for the Interim Title in 2026, “The Baddy” stands on the precipice of proving that the hype was real all along.
+While his eating habits and outspoken nature continue to draw scrutiny, his results inside the cage (and now his ability to hang in wars with veterans) speak for themselves.
+After a valiant effort in defeat at UFC 324, “The Baddy” is poised for a strong rebound in 2026, with his star power undimmed and fans eager to see if he can climb back toward gold.
+The hype remains real.

 About the Author